X

 Can I lose weight if my only exercise is walking?

-Updated: 2022-11-30
+Updated: 2024-06-05

 Answer Section

 Physical activity, such as walking, is important for weight control because it helps you burn calories.
-If you add 30 minutes of brisk walking to your daily routine, you could burn about 150 more calories a day.
+If you add 30 minutes of brisk walking to your daily habits, you could burn about 150 more calories a day.
 Of course, the more you walk and the quicker your pace, the more calories you'll burn.

 So keep walking, but make sure you also eat a healthy diet.
+For example, eat a variety of fruits, vegetables and whole grains.
+And limit saturated fats and added sugars.